thecloudxpert/emea-uk-aria-auto-exp-day/module-6/m6-full-lab-guide.md

-# Lab Guide: Module 6 - Using Extensibility
+# Module 6 - Using Extensibility

 ## Introduction